mike632t/x11-calc/README.md

 On UNIX/Linux a 24 bit colour display is required.

-VMS only supports a black and white display.

 Keyboard shortcuts only work on Linux.

 On a Raspberry Pi the display is not updated properly if either FKMS or KMS